AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in February 2023

-+++**(Planned) Maintenance Update on February 9, 2023**
++++**Maintenance Update on February 9, 2023**

-This update includes only minor or less prominent bug fixes. [!DNL Workfront] Support will notify you when an issue you submitted is fixed.
+**[!UICONTROL Story Points] field added to task and issue lists and reports**

+_Reports_

+The [!UICONTROL Story Points] field is now available to add to lists and reports for tasks or issues.
+It is an editable, free form field that is not tied to planned hours or team assignments.

 +++